 17. Don’t come by car

 While you can visit Amsterdam by car, it’s really not the best idea.
-The traffic is busy and you might lose a lot of time, but that’s not the only reason.
+Traffic is busy and you might lose a lot of time, but that’s not the only reason.
 You won’t really need a car in the city, and you won’t be able to do much with it either.
 For bigger distances in the city, simply use public transport.

 Furthermore, parking is really expensive in Amsterdam.
 Most hotels don’t have their own parking either.
 And if they do, be prepared to pay around 50 EUR per day.